-We asked Lisa Jacobs, Founder and CEO of Imagine It Done for her top tips on get starting with the big declutter:
+Lisa Jacobs, Founder and CEO of Imagine It Done shares her top tips on getting started with the big declutter:

 2. Utilize the space under your bed

-4. Invest in furniture that has a double use
+4. Treat yo'self furniture that has a double use

-‘Get organized and stay organized with storage furniture and accessories: beds with storage, ottomans with storage that can also be used for seating, coffee tables to use for dining and containments, entryway benches for seating and storage.
-The list is endless,’ says Jacobs.
+"Get organized and stay organized with storage furniture and accessories.
+Beds with storage, ottomans with storage that can also be used for seating, coffee tables to use for dining and containments, and entryway benches for seating and storage.
+The list is endless," says Jacobs.

 5. Work with the space you have